pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 22 - June 23

 Worked on **CMSG_ITEM_NAME_QUERY** a bit, but there's still something wrong here.
+It could be that it's trying to calculate damage using some values I'm not passing to the client yet.

 ![](20240623_17h34m30s_grim.avif)

-Decided spells would be next, so I started that.
+Decided spells would be next, so I started on that.
-First was sending spells over with **SMSG_INITIAL_SPELLS** on login, using the initial spells in MaNGOS.
+First was sending spells over with **SMSG_INITIAL_SPELLS** on login, using the initial spells in MaNGOS, so I'd have something in the spellbook.
 Everything was instant cast though, for some reason.

 ![](20240623_20h41m09s_grim.avif)